-This function of the built-in proximity reader will only be applicable if the proximity reader has been enabled (see EPR function above).
+This function of the built-in proximity reader will only be applicable if the proximity reader has been enabled (see EPR function on page 41).
 After the proximity reader is enabled the number of bytes that the reader checks is dependent on which type of proximity fob/card is used (also refer to GSMSK PC software manual).